🌕

 Every proof text, when read in context, turns out to describe covenant children — not all children universally.

-VIII.
-Malachi's Warning
+X. Malachi's Warning

 If children's status depends on the covenant household, then breaking the household has consequences.
 And that's exactly what Malachi says: